With over 100,000 commercial fires occurring annually, taking your eye off the ball when it comes to fire protection isn’t an option.

 Inside the smoke detection chamber, the air sample is exposed to a laser light source.
 If smoke is present the light is scattered within the detection chamber and is instantly identified by the highly sensitive receiver system.
 The signal is then processed and displayed via a bar graph display, alarm threshold indicator, and/or graphic display.
 These VESDA air sampling smoke detectors are able to communicate this information to fire panels, software management systems and more, alerting the relevant individuals to any sign of danger.

-What Type of Air Sampling do I Need?
+What Type of Air Sampling System Do I Need?

 The area of business you work in and specifications of your property will influence which type of air sampling system is right for you.